Office: Gates-Hillman Complex 8103.

 2013 we launched Polly in Bangalore, India, and it ended up spreading virally

 to West Bengal, New Delhi and other areas of India.
-As of March 2015, we are deploying Polly in Guinea, for
+Since March 2015, we have been deploying Polly in Guinea, for

 person-to-person spreading of approved Public Health messages about Ebola in